 The Social Butterfly

-“People are actively using social media to help conduct their business operations these days, so I like to use Twitter and LinkedIn, as well as email, to help me reach out and connect.
+“People are actively using social media to help conduct their business operations these days, so I like to use Twitter, Facebook, and LinkedIn to help me reach out and connect.
 It allows me a more real-time interaction without disrupting someone’s work flow.” – Rachel

 Each of these methods of follow-up is tailored by each person based on the relationships they are seeking to build with customers.